quest-bih/oddpub/README.md

 ## Detailed description of the keywords

-In the following, we give an overview over the different parts of the keywords used in the algoritm
+In the following, we give an overview over the different parts of the keywords used in the algorithm

 Those are the combined keyword categories that are searched in the full text.
-If a hit was detected in any of these combined categories the paper is flagged as Open Data.
+If a hit was detected in any of these combined categories, the paper is flagged as Open Data.
 For definitions of the individual keyword categories, see below.

 | Combined Keyword Category | Keywords |
 |---------------------------|----------|